sgolebiewski-intel/openvino-docs/pages/documentation/dl-workbench-overview/_workbench-files-to-migrate/workbench_docs_Workbench_DG_Dataset_Types.rst

 Not Annotated Dataset
 ~~~~~~~~~~~~~~~~~~~~~

 Not annotated datasets are sets of images and do not contain annotations.
-Models in projects that use not annotated datasets can be calibrated only with the :ref:`Default Calibration method <doxid-workbench_docs__workbench__d_g__int_8__quantization>` and cannot be used for accuracy measurements.
+Models in projects that use not annotated datasets can be calibrated only with the :ref:`Default Calibration method <workbench_guide__quantization>` and cannot be used for accuracy measurements.

 Download Not Annotated Dataset
 ------------------------------